August 25th 2017

 10 fake tan tips everyone needs to know

-From oompa loompas to the Tango Man, everybody has the memories (and the photos) of their previous tanning mistakes.
+From oompa loompas to chanelling the Tango Man, everybody has the memories (and the photos) of their previous tanning mistakes.
 What can we say, the choice of tanning products was limited back in the day.

 “Prep really is so important when it comes to tanning and an area of beauty care that really gets overlooked,” says Jules.
 “This can result in streaks and uneven fading in colour.
-Put in the effort before your tan and you’ll reap the rewards during your self tan's lifecycle.”
+Put in the effort before your tan and you’ll reap the rewards during your self-tan's lifecycle.”

 FAKE TAN TIP 1: SCRUB UP

-FAKE TAN TIP 2: WAXING WOES
+FAKE TAN TIP 2: AVOID WAXING WOES

-“Any hair removal should be carried out 24 hours prior to tanning.
-This is done to ensure the skin has calmed and any cuts have healed.
-I simply cannot bare it when a client tells me they are off to get waxed immediately after a spray tan – it defeats the whole point as the wax will whip off the tan in no time!
-No more, ladies PLEASE!” says Jules.
+“Any hair removal should be carried out 24 hours prior to tanning," advises Jules.
+"This is done to ensure the skin has calmed and any cuts have healed.
+I simply cannot bear it when a client tells me they are off to get waxed immediately after a spray tan – it defeats the whole point as the wax will whip off the tan in no time!
+No more, ladies PLEASE!”

 FAKE TAN TIP 3: BE MOISTURISER SAVVY

-“On the day of your tan application, be it at home or in a salon, don’t moisturise your body, or wear deodorant or perfume.
-Some tanners tell you not to moisturise your face, I personally can’t do it - I feel like my skin will crack!
+“On the day of your tan application, be it at-home or in a salon, don’t moisturise your body or wear deodorant or perfume," cautions Jules.
+"Some tanners tell you not to moisturise your face, I personally can’t do it - I feel like my skin will crack!
 Just don’t use a facial oil on the morning of tanning.”

 FAKE TAN TIP 4: WATER WORKS